Tens Of Thousands Of Protesters Join Thailand Pro-democracy Rally - UrduPoint

 The burgeoning movement, partly inspired by Hong Kong's pro-democracy protests, remains largely leaderless.

-But the weekend's demonstration is organised by students of Bangkok's Thammasat University -- a group that has been among the most vocal about the royal family's role in Thailand.
+But this weekend's demonstration was organised by students of Bangkok's Thammasat University -- a group that has been among the most vocal about the royal family's role in Thailand.

-History teacher Patipat, 29, said the government wouldn't be able to ignore the event.
+Human rights lawyer Anon Numpa, who has emerged as one of the key figures in the movement, took a stronger line on monarchical reform in a fiery speech late Saturday night.

+"My knee will never kneel for dictatorship," he shouted, reiterating the protesters' calls for the royal family to stay outside of the kingdom's politics.

+His speech was met with cheers from the crowd, who by nightfall had gathered at the historic Sanam Luang field in front of the Grand Palace.

-"Today is one of the turning points in Thai history," he told AFP.
+"Today is one of the turning points in Thai history," protester Patipat, a 29-year-old history teacher in the crowd who declined to give a full name, told AFP.

-Bangkok's Metropolitan Police Bureau said more than 15,000 protesters had gathered around the university's downtown campus and the surrounding area by nightfall, though protest organisers claim a much higher turnout.

 This would make it one of the largest gatherings the kingdom has seen since the 2014 coup.

-Another protester wore a fake crown and a shirt that said "please realise this country belongs to the people".

-Demonstrators have said they will spend the night at Sanam Luang before marching to Government House on Sunday morning -- a move authorities have warned against.
+Waving a three-fingered salute taken from the Hunger Games film trilogy, protesters huddled under a sea of umbrellas to shield from rain, their glowing smartphones bobbing in the darkness above the 12-hectare (30-acre) grassy field.

+"We will not stop until we have monarchy reform," said fellow activist Panusaya Sithijirawattanakul, who insisted their aim is not to abolish it -- but to "adapt it to society".

-Some 10,000 uniformed and plainclothes police patrolled the area as the crowd grew.
-Tents were set up by protesters selling T-shirts, flags and beer.
+Around 10,000 uniformed and plainclothes police patrolled the area as the crowd grew through the day.

+Some protesters wore fake crowns, while a group carried a cardboard model of a submarine to symbolise their displeasure over military spending.

+"People can protest, but peacefully and within the law," said government spokesman Anucha Burapachaisri, declining to comment further.

 The latest wave of student-led demonstrations has largely been peaceful.

-But unprecedented calls from some protesters for frank discussions about the monarchy have sent shockwaves through the kingdom.
+But unprecedented calls for frank discussions about the royal family have sent shockwaves through the kingdom.

 King Maha Vajiralongkorn sits at the apex of Thai power, buttressed by the kingdom's military and billionaire clans, and commands an estimated fortune of up to $60 billion.

-The student demands include greater accounting of the palace's finances, the abolition of royal defamation laws and a call for the king to stay out of politics.
+The student demands include greater accounting of the palace's finances, the abolition of royal defamation laws and for the king to stay out of politics.

 They also want a rewrite of the 2017 military-scripted constitution, which they say tilted last year's election in Prayut's favour, and for the government to stop "harassing" political opponents.

-So far, authorities have arrested more than two dozen activists, including "Penguin", charging them with sedition before releasing them on bail.
+So far, authorities have arrested more than two dozen activists, including Anon, charging them with sedition before releasing them on bail.

-The weekend demonstrations will prove a test for the pro-democracy movement, analysts say, who question if their support base will grow beyond the social media-savvy youth.
+The weekend demonstrations will prove a test for the pro-democracy movement, analysts say, who question if its support base will grow beyond the social media-savvy youth.

-September 19 is also the 14th anniversary of a coup that ousted then-premier Thaksin Shinawatra from power -- which the self-exiled billionaire took as an opportunity to weigh in on Thailand's current state.

-"The children do not see any future," Thaksin said in a statement released Saturday, which did not explicitly voice support for the movement.
+Thammasat University, where protesters gathered Saturday, has long been a hotbed of student activism.

-Also significant is the location of the Thammasat campus -- the site of a massacre in 1976 when students protesting the return of a military dictator were shot, beaten to death and lynched by state forces and royalist mobs.
+In 1976 students at the university protesting the return of a military dictator were shot, beaten to death and lynched by state forces and royalist mobs.

 Prayut has vowed authorities would use "soft measures" on the protesters "because they are children".

-Demonstrators gathered in front of Tokyo's famed Shibuya station Saturday in solidarity with the Bangkok protesters, with further rallies planned in a dozen countries, including the United States and Germany.
+Demonstrators gathered in Tokyo, Stockholm, and Taipei Saturday in solidarity with the Bangkok protesters, with further rallies planned in the United States and France.